selfdriven-engagement/governance/docs/pages/updates-dec2025.md

 We are building dedicated Co-operative support.

-Starting with the the *selfdriven Foundation Co-Operative"
+Starting with the the *selfdriven Foundation Co-Operative*.

 - [selfdriven.coop](https://selfdriven.coop)